tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : An attacker should not be able to cause the receiver to accept a record which it has already accepted or cause the receiver to accept record N+1 without having first processed record N.
+[[TODO: If we merge in DTLS to this document, we will need to update this guarantee.]]

 Length concealment.
 : Given a record with a given external length, the attacker should not be able